-- > Ukeme Eligwe (pronounced oo-KAM-ay ee-LEAGUE-way) was signed by the Titans as a free agent on Aug.
-10, 2019. - > Eligwe originally was a fifth-round pick by Kansas City in the 2017 NFL - ➤ He arrived in Tennessee with 24 games of NFL experience, including 10 games with the New York Giants in 2018.
-He registered four tackles with - As a rookie with the Chiefs in 2017, he totaled three tackles and one sack in 14 games (one start). - A native of Stone Mountain, Ga., Eligwe started his college career at Florida State, before finishing his eligibility at Georgia Southern.
+Ukeme Eligwe (pronounced oo-KAM-ay ee-LEAGUE-way) was signed by the Titans as a free agent on Aug.
+10, 2019.

+Eligwe originally was a fifth-round pick by Kansas City in the 2017 NFL Draft.

+➢ He arrived in Tennessee with 24 games of NFL experience, including 10 games with the New York Giants in 2018.
+He registered four tackles with the Giants.

+As a rookie with the Chiefs in 2017, he totaled three tackles and one sack in 14 games (one start).

+A native of Stone Mountain, Ga., Eligwe started his college career at Florida State, before finishing his eligibility at Georgia Southern.
 In one season at Georgia Southern, he totaled 104 tackles, 11 tackles for loss and three forced fumbles.

-Against New England (8/17), registered three tackles, including a tackle for loss.
+57 - ILB NIGEL HARRIS (6-2, 225, 2nd Year, South Florida)

+Nigel Harris spent nine games on the Titans practice squad before being promoted to the 53-man roster on Dec.
+20, 2018.

+In 2018, he appeared in two games on special teams for the Titans.
+After spending training camp with the Tampa Bay Buccaneers, he served two weeks on the practice squad with the Arizona Cardinals before joining the Titans.

+➢ Harris entered the NFL as an undrafted free agent with the Los Angeles Chargers in 2017.
+He played in eight total games as a rookie, including five contests with the Chargers, two for the New York Giants and one for the Buccaneers.
+His 2017 statistics included nine tackles and three special teams stops.

+During his collegiate career at South Florida, Harris played in 47 games and tallied 232 tackles, 27 tackles for loss, eight forced fumbles, 5.5 sacks, three fumble recoveries and three interceptions.

+➢ He is a native of Tampa, Fla.